fbpx

 What is radon?

 The radon in our homes comes from uranium present in the ground and rock which breaks down over time.
-This creates a radioactive gas that is highly harmful to your health while being completely invisible to the naked eye, painless and tasteless, making its detection all the more difficult.
-As we spend long days at home, we are therefore significantly exposed to this gas that has been proven to lead to risks of lung cancer deaths and other health problems.
+This creates a radioactive gas that is highly harmful to your health.
+Radon detection is difficult as it is completely invisible to the naked eye, painless and tasteless.

 How to detect radon in homes?